SystemsIntermediate

 The ultimate goal of GTD is a "mind like water"—responding appropriately to whatever arises without anxiety or overwhelm.
 This only happens when you completely trust your system.

 KeyResults builds this trust through consistency.
 Every commitment lives in one place.
 Nothing falls through the cracks.
-Your momentum and velocity metrics prove the system is working, giving you confidence to let go of mental clutter and focus on executing.
+Your momentum and velocity metrics prove the system is working, giving you confidence to let go of mental clutter.